 Arguments for working on this problem

-- Somewhat crowded – Climate change as a whole gets a lot of attention and funding already.
-The US government spends about $8 billion per year on direct climate change efforts8 and more on regulations designed to limit carbon emissions.
-The UK spends about £1 billion per year on climate change projects in developing countries9 and several hundred million dollars are spent each year by foundations.10 On top of this many businesses and universities around the world work on general climate change research or technologies designed to reduce emissions.
+Climate change as a whole gets a lot of attention and funding.
+In particular, it gets much more attention than many other pressing global issues.
+In 2015, the US government spent about $8 billion per year on direct climate change efforts20 and more on regulations designed to limit carbon emissions (although some of those regulations are now being rolled back.)
+The UK spends about £1 billion per year on climate change projects in developing countries21 and several hundred million dollars are spent each year by foundations.22 On top of this many businesses and universities around the world work on general climate change research or technologies designed to reduce emissions.
 The Climate Policy Initiative counted almost $400b in climate change related spending in 2015.

-- You think that there is great value in ensuring that human civilization continues in the long term.
+You think that there is great value in ensuring that human civilization continues in the long term.

-- You are comfortable with working on highly uncertain problems – where you are reducing the chance of low-probability, very bad outcomes.
+Relatedly, you are comfortable with working on highly uncertain problems – where you are reducing the chance of low-probability, very bad outcomes.

 What approaches exist for solving this problem?